dalehumby/DevFest2020/README.md

 We've seen how, using the ESP8266 microcontroller we were able to
 - turn an LED on and off
 - count pulses by detecting changes in the state of an input pin
-- publishing those changes to a MQTT pub/sub broker
+- publish those changes to a MQTT pub/sub broker
-- hosting a simple web page
+- host a simple web page that displays the count

 My [Powermeter](https://github.com/dalehumby/powermeter) repository fleshes out what I have demo'ed here, and incudes
 - Better handling of transient network issues